 Planned changes in fare policies or levels (notification within 90 days).

-The service hours for each route specified in Exhibits A and B are estimates only.
-The City will be charged for service hours in accordance with Section 5 of this Agreement.
-Any major changes to the service hours purchased by the City to the routes in Exhibits A and B shall be subject to the City’s consent and approval by King County Council consistent with KCC Section 28.94.020, which requires Council approval of major service changes.
-Major changes are described below:
+The service hours for each route specified in Exhibit A are estimates only.
+The County will use these estimates to invoice the City for City-funded transit service provided in 2015, and the City will pay for service hours in accordance with Sections 5 and 6.1 of this Agreement.
+Any major changes to the service hours purchased by the City to the routes in Exhibit A shall be subject to the City’s consent and approval by King County Council consistent with KCC Section 28.94.020, which requires Council approval of major service changes.
+For purposes of this Agreement, "major changes" are:

-any change to a service schedule that affects the established weekly service hours for a route by more than 25%;
+any change to a service schedule that affects the established weekly service hours for a route by more than 25%; or

 any change in route location that moves the location of any route stop by more than one half mile.